Living in Harmony With Spirit

 But having courage does not mean being confrontational, nor does it imply taking unnecessary risks.
 Do not confuse courage with recklessness, impulsive behavior, or passionate displays of exuberance.
 The steel of courage is best tempered by patience, tact, and wisdom.

-Be Cheerful
+Be Happy

 Happiness is living the truth.
 True happiness does not rely on things existing in the outside, or objective, world because cheerfulness originates in the inner life, in the subjective world.
 Wealth and possessions may give us a brief interlude of happiness and contribute to our peace of mind by providing the comforts of life.
 But genuine happiness—being in good spirits—is more often linked to our pursuit and achievement of worthy goals.

 The highest happiness is linked with the intelligent and enthusiastic pursuit of worthy goals.
-94.8.17

 – The Urantia Book

 Lasting happiness comes to all who have confidence in a loving and helpful God.
 Your unwavering faith in the good wisdom of God will ensure your success, day by day, in your spiritual pursuits.
-Ultimately, happiness comes by giving up the egotistical desires of the self and living your life the spirit way.
+Ultimately, happiness comes by giving up the egotistical desires of the self and living your life the Spirit Way.

 Attitudes to Others

-To be fair, it is not always possible or even desirable to completely forget about yourself.
+To be fair, it is not always possible or even desirable to completely forget about ourselves.
 It’s more a matter of striking a healthy balance between the needs of the self and the needs of the soul.
 But when it comes to doing good works for others, the self is not important.

-Unwarranted feelings of self-importance not only impede your spiritual reception, they also wear you out in the process.
+Unwarranted feelings of self-importance not only impede your spiritual reception, but they also wear you out in the process.
 It is both exhausting and unproductive to waste energy by being self-centered.
 If you wish to accomplish any meaningful goal in life, learn to get yourself out of the way by concentrating on the job at hand.

 Being self-centered not only depletes your energies, it also inhibits your reception of the spiritual gifts of God.
 You cannot be truly selfless and spiritual if you crave self-glorification.
 By forgetting about yourself, you open yourself to the messages of divine love and compassion forever beaming out from Paradise.